michaelchips/michaelchips.github.io/content/about.md

 ![National Highways](/images/national_highways_logo.jpeg)
 ## Year in Industry - Digital Services
 #### National Highways, Guildford  |  Jun 2025 to Present, Full Time
 • Create security awareness communications for all staff and suppliers
 • Update staff training and knowledge-base articles to ensure they're current
-• Monitor operations in the IGA & PAM environments and escalate any issues identified _Still a relatively new position, will update with more information in the future_
+• Monitor operations in the IGA & PAM environments and escalate any issues identified
+_Still a relatively new position, will update with more information in the future_

 ![Royal Holloway, University of London](/images/royal_holloway_university_of_london_logo.jpeg)
 ## Teaching Assistant in Computer Science
-#### Royal Holloway, University of London, Egham  |  Sept 2024 to Jun 2025, Part-Time
+#### Royal Holloway, University of London, Egham  |  Sep 2024 to Jun 2025, Part-Time
 • Support 2nd-year students with C programming in the Operating Systems module
 • Answer student questions during the 2nd-year Team Project in-person lectures and online drop-in sessions
 • Occasionally lead and deliver lab sessions when lecturers are unavailable